ForEvolve/forevolve.github.io/_drafts/en/2023-12-01-an-atypical-asp-net-core-8-design-patterns-guide-third-edition.md

 -   Remake the Adapter section images.
 -   Add an _Advantages and potential risks_ section under CQRS.

+# Chapter 20

+-   New chapter about Modular Monolith.
+-   Takes the nano-e-commerce app from Chapter 18 and 19 and makes it a modular monolith.
+-   Adapt the code of the BFF to front the Monolith.
+-   Add in-process EDA to synchronize the two domains (cart and catalog) using MassTransit.

 # New Outline

 ```